fbpx Skip to main content

 Look at the inclusions or highlights listed on each Kumano Kodo walking tour itinerary you come across.
 If a tour doesn’t list any or many then be wary.
 Then, internet search these places and highlights and if any appeal to you then write them down.
 Do this for as many tours and for as many different tour operators as you can, search deep don’t just stick to the operators that are on top of the search results, these companies pay to be on top and may not have the best tours for you.
 Once you have a wish-list of things you want to see and do, then choose the tour that best matches that itinerary.
 It’s worth noting that there are things of interest right along the Kumano Kodo trail, so if you have a trail map make note of where the things are that you want to see and do, most tours exclude sections so compare walking distances listed on each itinerary and ask the tour operators.

-Kumano Kodo tour Question 4
+Kumano Kodo walking tour Question 4

 (Bed or tent)